Yoga, Gender & Embodiment

 - Ensure you address people of all genders with care and respect, and more!

-They also discussed the Trans Yoga Project’s upcoming virtual program, Transcending Binaries: Yoga, Gender & Embodiment.
+They also discussed the Trans Yoga Project’s online training, Transcending Binaries: Yoga, Gender & Embodiment (now available on-demand!)

 Yoga, Gender & Embodiment